Celebrating International Women’s Day – five inspirational Queensland women you need to know

 When it comes to the world of rap and hip-hop, women are still notoriously underrepresented – but Jesswar is pioneering a shift in power.
 The Brisbane-based Fijian artist has made a huge splash in the scene, using her raw talent, fierce flow and unparalleled stage presence to deliver piping-hot bars with a message.
 Rather than seeing her gender as a liability in the industry, Jesswar has hustled hard and earned her spot as one to watch in Australia’s music scene without subscribing to any labels.
 She is wildly talented, unapologetically herself and leading by example in the demand for inclusivity – she’s taken a seat at the table and is subverting the system.

 Anyone who’s ever been actively involved in the arts knows that it’s a bloody hard slog.
 Sarah Hazlehurst is one woman who has dedicated her life to the industry across multiple facets, largely through her gallery space The Culprit Club.
 Since opening in 2016, Sarah has independently shown and supported more than 200 artists across solo and group exhibitions.
 Her passion extends even further, with her artist residency program offering not only a space to work but also the boundless resources that come with her industry experience – which she shares with generosity and enthusiasm.
 The hard work is paying off, with Sarah currently sitting as a finalist in the Telstra Business Women’s Awards.
-We thank her for keeping the Brisbane arts scene alive and thriving!

 Image: Sarah Hazlehurst